pschweiss2/Salesforce-Intentional-Design/Salesforce_Branding_Roadmap.md

 - Adapt it for client orgs if you're a consultant or implementation partner

 **Please contribute back:** If you find a configuration option that belongs here, open a pull request.
 This is a community document.
+If you are not familiar with GitHub - Please share your suggestions via email (pete@schweiss.family) I will be happy to update this resorue and give credit where credit is due!

 ---